 SUBSECTION 111.A.
+Delete reference to "life", to read:

 111.a.
 Except as otherwise provided in these By-Laws, only ordinary, associate and affiliate-voting members in good standing (see 101.c) shall have the right to vote or hold office at any level of the Legion.